 Fly London to Warsaw.
-Check into our hotel for two nights before a guided visit of Warsaw's Old Town.
+Check-in to our central hotel for two nights.

-This morning we drive out to the death camp of Treblinka.
-We continue to the city of Lublin, with its imposing castle/prison which served as a Nazi processing centre through which 100,000 of the city's Jewish population passed.
-Check in to our hotel for one night.
+Visit the death camp of Treblinka before driving to Lublin, with its imposing castle/prison which served as a Nazi processing centre.
+Check-in to our hotel for one night.

-Today take a day off from the harrowing history of the Holocaust and explore some of Poland's culture with a guided tour of the architectural wealth of Krakow's Old Town with its busy street life.
-In the afternoon we will visit the Wawel, the very symbol of Poland.
-Its cathedral has seen the coronation and funeral of nearly all of Poland's monarchs and is the last resting place of many of them.
-We will explore the castle and go in search of the legendary Wawel Dragon.
+A change of pace and emphasis with a guided tour of the architectural wealth of Krakow's Old Town with its busy street life.
+In the afternoon we will visit the Wawel, the very symbol of Poland where its cathedral houses the last resting place of many of Poland's monarchs whilst the castle plays host to the legendary Wawel Dragon.

 We travel out to the concentration and death camps of Auschwitz and Birkenau.
 To enter the camp of Auschwitz, one passes under the infamous inscription 'Arbeit Macht Frei' mounted upon its main gate, before visiting the exhibitions in the surviving prison blocks.
 In the afternoon we visit Birkenau, also known as Auschwitz II, the purpose-built camp that had hundreds of barracks and 4 massive gas chambers and functioned as the epicentre of the Holocaust during 1943 and 1944.

 Before WW2, some 70,000 Jews lived in Krakow, mostly in the suburb of Kazimierz.
-Today the Jewish Quarter is slowly transforming itself from its sorry dilapidated post-war state thanks to the profile that Krakow received after the success of the film, 'Schindler's List'.
-We explore this tiny area visiting the Old Synagogue Museum and the recently opened museum in ‘Schindler's Factory’ across the river close to where the wartime Jewish ghetto was.
-In the afternoon, by way of contrast, we visit the awesome 700 year old salt mine at Wieliczka.
-Within its labyrinth of 300km of tunnels we will discover its chapels, underground lakes and museum.
+We explore this tiny area including the Old Synagogue Museum and the 'Schindler's Factory' museum.
+This afternoon we visit the awesome 700 year old salt mine at Wieliczka, its labyrinth of 300km of tunnels revealing chapels, underground lakes and a museum.